 - The Irregular at Magic High School subtly balances on the verge of this and Will They or Won't They?, because although Miyuki is the only girl who has a full-fledged Ship Tease with Tatsuya and more romantic moments than all the other girls put together, she is his own sister and he sees in her only his little sister, although he is ready to try love her like a woman, when the plot creates suitable conditions.
 Moreover, she is literally the only person to whom Tatsuya is able to experience real emotions, which initially almost leaves no chance for other girls.

 - Mayo Chiki! has Subaru as the clear lead girl.
 How clear?
 Even the other haremettes love her!

-- Twilight: Bella has Eric, Tyler, Mike, and Jacob all in love with her, but her One True Love is Edward.
+- The Twilight Saga: Bella has Eric, Tyler, Mike, and Jacob all in love with her, but her One True Love is Edward.
 Not even Jacob giving her a Forceful Kiss in a later book could seriously challenge this.

 - sweet pool: Tetsuo, Makoto, and Zenya are all interested in Youji and have endings with him, but Tetsuo gets the most development and backstory with Youji, four endings with him including the game's True End and all his endings manage to have at least a bittersweet tinge to them, whereas Makoto and Zenya each get only one ending with Youji that can't qualify as anything other than a Guro Horrific Ending by any reasonable standard.